PortfoliosLab logoPortfoliosLab logo

 The Sharpe ratio helps investors understand how much return they're getting for the level of risk taken.
 A higher Sharpe ratio indicates better risk-adjusted performance, meaning more reward for each unit of risk.

-10% Leveraged Stocks 90% ST High Yield Bonds Sharpe ratios as of Apr 3, 2026 (values are recalculated daily):
+The current 10% Leveraged Stocks 90% ST High Yield Bonds Sharpe ratio is 1.84 as of Jun 13, 2026 (the value is recalculated daily), calculated over the past 12 months.

 The chart below shows the rolling Sharpe ratio of 10% Leveraged Stocks 90% ST High Yield Bonds compared to the selected benchmark.
 This view highlights how the investment's risk-adjusted performance has changed over time.